Social Mobility and the Deficiency of Measure

 Of those who come from the bottom 20%, 39% will stay in the bottom 20%.

 15% of the bottom 20% made their way to the 40 to 60% of income earners.
-Surely this is mobility of significance, even if it is reached by only about 1 in 8 people at the bottom?
 The bottom 60% possess only 1.9% of wealth.
 Which tells us what about their income?
 It tells us the income of someone in the bottom 60% rarely earns enough for the creation of wealth.
 Wealth is surplus income, meaning those without wealth have an income that barely meets their expenses.
 Now, the bottom 60% of wealth holders may not be the same as the bottom 60% of income earners, but chances are there are very few who earn higher or lower incomes and are any significant degree different on the scale of wealth holders.

-2/3rds of the bottom 20% remain poor, and only about 12.5% (movement to the top 80 to 100 and ½ of 60 to 80, counting 70 and up as half) or 1 in 8 will reach a comfort class and be capable of creating their own opportunity to a meaningful degree.
+2/3rds of the bottom 20% remain poor, and only about 12.5% (movement to the top 80 to 100 and ½ of 60 to 80, counting 70 and up as half) or 1 in 8 will reach the comfort class and potentially become capable of creating their own opportunity to a meaningful degree.

 24% will reach the next quintile, 40 to 60% of income earners.
 Mobility that doesn’t become significant if we are talking about a few points from the high 30s to the low 40s, or much of a difference overall until we reach the 50s, where some in this income range are able to at least meet their expenses.

 13% will reach 60 to 80%,